AoKoo233/AV-Master/Readme.md

 ## 🔥 Introduction

-This is the github repository of *UniEmo: Unifying Emotional Understanding and Generation with Learnable Expert Queries*.
-In this work, we introduce UniEmo, a unified framework that synergistically integrates emotional understanding and generation through a hierarchical understanding chain and dual generation‑driven feedback.
+This is the github repository of *AV-Master: Dual-Path Comprehensive Perception Makes Better Audio-Visual Question Answering*.
+In this work, we propose AV-Master, a novel dual-path audio-visual question answering expert model designed to address the challenges faced by existing models in processing complex audio-visual scenes.
-The whole framework of UniEmo:
+The whole framework of AV-Master:

 <div align="center">
 <img src='images/overview.png' width='100%'>